Over time, the glazing on windows can harden and crack, and this can cause drafts and result in wind and water leaks.

 - Remove the old glazing putty with a putty knife.
 Use a heat gun if necessary.

 - Set the new glass in place over a bead of latex caulk.
-Once the oozing caulk hardens, remove it with a utility knife.
+Once the oozing caulk hardens, remove excess with a utility knife.

 - Apply the new glazing compound, making sure you do not miss gaps and hollow spots.